Frequently Asked Questions

 These are CEFR (Common European Framework of Reference) levels.
 A1 is absolute beginner — short sentences, very common vocabulary.
 A2 is elementary — simple connected sentences, everyday topics.
 B1 is intermediate — you can follow the main point of most news articles with occasional dictionary use.

 Still have a question?
-Try Lectura free and see for yourself.
+Get in touch — or try Lectura free and see for yourself.